paulmbui20/acerschoolappapi/API_DOCUMENTATION.md

 3. **Versioning**: Implement API versioning to ensure backward compatibility
 4. **Documentation**: Integrate Swagger/OpenAPI for interactive API documentation
 5. **Filtering**: Enhance filtering capabilities with more advanced query parameters

-## Support

-For questions or issues related to the API, please contact [support email or contact information].